reldrid3/Crop_Yield_Analysis/README.md

   - The phosphate amount including the prior three years
   - The pesticide amount including the prior three years
   - The nitrogen amount including the prior three years
-  - How much a county's land is dedicated to agriculture
+  - How much a country's land is dedicated to agriculture
-  - How much of a county's land is arable (able to be farmed).
+  - How much of a country's land is arable (able to be farmed).

  ### Data preprocessing
  ####  Feature Selection